Aaaaaalice2206/CommLab/little-red/README.md

 ### Example of Key Interactive Element: Timed Messaging and Forced Progression (Messages Page)

 One significant dynamic element appears on the Messages page, where the chat conversation unfolds through a combination of user input, timed delays, and DOM manipulation.
-This interaction simulates a familiar texting experience while subtly removing the user’s agency.
+This interaction simulates a familiar texting experience while subtly removing the user's agency.

 #### Narrative Effect

-The effect creates the illusion that the reader is actively participating in the conversation, even though the dialogue is predetermined.
+The effect creates the illusion that the user is actively participating in the conversation, even though the dialogue is predetermined.
 Messages appear in a controlled sequence, and the interface responds automatically: mom starts typing, replies arrive after delays, and the phone eventually begins to shake and transitions to the next page.
-This reinforces the theme of surveillance and inevitability: no matter what the user does, the story moves forward on its own terms.
+This reinforces the theme of surveillance and inevitability in the digital age: no matter what the user does to the phone, the story moves forward on its own terms in the real world.

 #### Technical Logic

 The main interaction is triggered by a click event on the Send button.
-On the first click, Red's initial message is revealed, a send sound is played, and the chat title changes to indicate that the mother is typing.
-This creates the illusion of a live and responsive conversation.
+On the first click, with the if conditional checking whether Red's initial message is revealed, the message is revealed, a send sound is played, and the chat title changes to indicate that the mother is typing.
+After that, the input is cleared to make it look as if the message has been actually sent.
+This creates the illusion of a real, live and responsive conversation.

 ```javascript
 if (red1Shown == false){